d-e-e-p-mandal/MY-NOTE/006 WEB DEVELOPMENT/009 MONOGO DB/026_init_file.md

 We will create `init.js` file.

-all initialization of database write intilize file.
+all initialization of database write intilize file.(related mongoose)